peterhinch/micropython-lcd160cr-gui/README.md

 recommended that font files are implemented as frozen bytecode.
 To further reduce RAM this may be applied to other Python files, but the directory structure must be maintained.

-It is wise to issue ctrl-D to soft reset the Pyboard before importing a module which uses the library.
-The test programs require a ctrl-D before import.

 ## 1.5 A performance boost